rozlynboutin/microbiome_helper/MicrobiomeHelper-Virtual-Box.md

 1. "Import" the Microbiome Helper Vbox into VirtualBox by opening the OVA file or within VirtualBox `File->Import Appliance`.
 More detailed and graphical instructions for importing the image are [available here] (https://www.maketecheasier.com/import-export-ova-files-in-virtualbox).

 ## Notes
 * During the import step (or later in settings) you can change the default amount of RAM and number of CPU available for use by the VirtualBox.
-This will make computation time faster.
+    * If your computer has 8GB of RAM or more, we would recommend configuring the virtual image with RAM: 4000MB).
+    * If your computer has 2 or more cores you can configure the virtual image CPU: 2 (or more).
 * If you get a "VT-x/AMD-V hardware acceleration" error when booting for the first time, you might be able to fix it by [following the steps here](http://www.itworld.com/article/2981515/virtualization/virtualbox-diagnose-and-fix-vt-xamd-v-hardware-acceleration-errors.html).
 * The default username and password are both "mh_user".
 * If you'd like to use USEARCH v6.1 for chimera removal (with chimera_filter_usearch61.pl), rather than VSEARCH, you will need to get a license to use this program and put the binary called "usearch61" in your PATH.